nvietto/Teaching/README.md

 # Teaching

 This repo contains course material for the classes I have taught.
+Additionally, it also provides access to my R tutorials.

 To recreate a syllabus document as a PDF you need to have TinyTex installed and loaded.

 ``` r
 install.packages("tinytex")